bagasirwansyah/lambda-calculus-interpreter/README.md

 convertNumeral x = "(λsz." ++ (concat . replicate x) "s(" ++ "z" ++ (concat . replicate (x + 1)) ")"
 ```

-This is how I convert numeral into lambda expression, I use replicate to write over and over again, equivalent to the numeral.
+This is how I convert numeral into lambda expression, I use replicate to write over and over until, equivalent to the numeral.

 ## How to use it